tommyettinger/TinyCurses/README.txt

 TinyCurses is copyrighted under the LGPL version 3 or (at your option) any later version.
 For more information, see: http://www.gnu.org/copyleft/lgpl.html

-TinyCurses was written by Bryan Strait and saved from certain death by Tommy Ettinger.
+TinyCurses was written by "B." and saved from certain death by Tommy Ettinger.